5T33Z0/OC-Little-Translated/02. Fake Devices/iv Sound Card IRQ Patch (HPET)/README.md

 7. Save your config
 8. Download and run [**ProperTree**](https://github.com/corpnewt/ProperTree)
 9. Open your config and create a new snapshot to get the new .aml files added to the list.
 10. Save.
 Reboot.
 Done.
-Audio should work now.
+Audio should work now (assumig AppleALC.kext is present along wit the correct layout-id for your on-board audio card).

 <details>
 <summary><strong>Old Method (kept for documentary purposes)</strong></summary>